 Which Composting Worms Should I Buy?

-We recommend using our black soldier fly larva as your composting worms.
+We recommend using our black soldier fly larva as your composting worms (or sometimes referred to as composting grubs).
 Black soldier fly larvae will eat nearly anything.
 This includes, meat, dairy, eggs, citrus, spicy foods, and every other decaying material, and break it down into amazing, nitrogen rich, organic fertilizer.

 There are a variety of other composting worms on the market, but many of those traditional worms have limitations.
 Red worms are picky eaters, and can often run out of their bins if the perfect setting isn't created.
 Here is an indepth article we wrote comparing BSFL to red worms.
 But to summarize, red worms cannot eat or break down the following:

 Red worms cannot decompose meat, eggs, or dairy

 Red worms cannot decompose spicy foods such as turmeric or paprika

 Red worms cannot decompose citrus foods like oranges, lemons, or limes

 Red worms cannot decompose animal waste because of high amonia

 These are some serious limitations.
 Nearly everyone eats, meat, dairy, and citrus.
 But who wants to pick through their trash just to accommodate the picky appetites of red worms?